-Screen Time could change the way you think about your iPhone or iPad by allowing you to review how you are using your device and how often, and make adjustments accordingly.
+Screen Time, effectively a built-in time tracker, could change the way you think about your iPhone or iPad by allowing you to review how you are using your device and how often, and make adjustments accordingly.

 Here at Timing, we’re applauding – Obviously, we’re all about time tracking for increasing productivity!

-And while there are significant differences between Timing on macOS and Screen Time on your iPhone or iPad, we’re still excited to take a deeper look at what Screen Time offers you, and how it can help you review and improve your time usage.
+And while there are significant differences between Timing on macOS and Screen Time on your iPhone or iPad, we’re still excited to take a more in-depth look at what Screen Time offers you, and how it can help you review and improve your time usage.

 What is Screen Time?

 Screen Time is Apple’s solution for those of us who want to know how often and when we are using our iPhones and iPads …. and how much time we spend on certain apps (cough, cough, Instagram).
 It shows you how long you used your device every day, and which apps you used the most.
 Plus, it lets you set a limit on how long you want to use your device each day.